Ressource-Allocation/Containerized-Video-Streaming-For-Edge-Computing/README.md

 node cdn.js
 ```

-#To allow incoming trafic from outside the localhost to the node.js server, we need to allow incoming trafic in iptables:
+#To allow incoming trafic from outside the localhost to the node.js server, we need to allow incoming trafic in your VM:
 ```
-iptables -I INPUT -p tcp -m tcp --dport 8000 -j ACCEPT
+ufw allow 8000/tcp
 ```

 Final architecture should be like: